 Their Ministry Focus

 Rhonda and Kelley are integral members of the Three Worlds team.
-Rhonda is the director of the Pink Door Berlin ministry, which she helped start in order to provide transitional programs and housing for women rescued from the sex trade and sex-trafficking.
+Rhonda is the director of the Pink Door Berlin ministry, which she helped start in order to provide transitional programs and housing for women exiting sexual exploitation and sex-trafficking.
 Kelley provides administrative, logistical, and fundraising support for the Pink Door ministry.
-Kelley is also the bridge to the Church of God in Russia and oversees the Urban Ministry Experience with Anderson University School of Theology and Warner Pacific College.
+Kelley is also the bridge to the Church of God in Russia and oversees the Urban Ministry Experience with Anderson University School of Theology and Warner University.

 Kelley and Rhonda began their ministry in northeast Florida in 1981, working in the field of youth ministry.
 Kelley, a commercial pilot, made a career change in 1990 by accepting a full-time position as youth pastor at West Park Street Church of God in Jacksonville, Florida.

 Kelley made his first trip to Russia in 1991 with a group led by Josh McDowell.
 That same year, the Florida Youth Fellowship responded to an opportunity to begin an exchange program with students from Chelyabinsk, a city of 1.5 million people located in the Southern Ural region of Russia.
 The exchange program was a tremendous success and generated a need for a career missionary family to develop a church in Chelyabinsk.
 Kelley and Rhonda began work in Chelyabinsk in October 1993.
 They served in Chelyabinsk for eight years.
-Today, there is a vibrant, growing independent church in that city.
+Today, there are several vibrant, growing independent churches in that city.

 Kelley and Rhonda accepted the role as regional coordinators for Europe and the Middle East in 2002.
 Serving as regional coordinators, the Philips lived in Budapest, Hungary, eventually moving to Berlin, Germany, at the invitation of the Church of God in Germany.
 In 2010, they stepped out of that role to focus their attention on their growing ministry in Berlin.
-Today, they’re integral members of the Three Worlds team.
+Today, they are integral members of the Three Worlds team.